mcdrst/mock-json/README.md

 ## limitations

-* json null values
+* json null, objects and arrays values
-* sort, page and limit are reserved wordks, don't use then as keys in json file
+* sort, page and limit are reserved words, don't use then as keys in json file
 * don't try sort param if json file does not have the same key in all records
 * many more...